shwetaDevfullstack/nodeapp/README.md

 A simple web application using node js & mongodb

 # Docker
-Hosted on docker by nodeapp-repo
+Containerized the on docker by nodeapp-repo

 # Passport Js
 Using passport js for user authoriztion